containrz/containrz/packages/containrz-container-indexeddb/README.md

 ## Other ways to store your state

-`containrz` also allows you to use different base `Containers` to store your states.
+`containrz` also allows you to use different base `Containers` to store your states in other ways.
 Read more about it in the subprojects:

 - [@containrz/core](../containrz-core)
 - [@containrz/container-local-storage](../containrz-container-local-storage)